 - The total reportable transactions exceed $1,000,000 Canadian.

 The transactions that are required to be reported include tangible property, rents, royalties and intangible property, services and advances, loans or other accounts receivable or payable to or from a non-resident (beginning and ending balances including gross increases and decreases).

 For example, often a Canadian parent corporation will transfer funds to its foreign subsidiary to help cover costs and when the subsidiary has funds, it will transfer it back to the parent.
 Each transfer of funds would count as a reportable transaction; therefore, the $1,000,000 threshold could easily be met without a company even knowing.

-The T106 information return must be filed within six months of the corporation’s tax year end.
+The T106 information return must be filed within six months of the corporation’s tax year-end.
 Penalties for filing late is the greater of $100 or $25 per day up to a maximum of $2,500 for each year.
 If your corporation has not filed yet as you were unaware of the filing requirements, the penalties may be waived if the information return is submitted under the Voluntary Disclosure Program (see FAQ #120).

-Please contact us to learn more about how to report non-arm’s length transactions with non-residents on a T106 information return.
+Reach out to us to learn more about how to report non-arm’s length transactions with non-residents on a T106 information return.